PurplikDev/PurplikDev/README.md

 </p>

 ### sup, i'm purplik
-i'm an indie game developer that really likes godot in june of 2024 i've  graduated from an art school where i took computer game and multimedia application development classes and i currently work as a qa tester as my fulltime job.
+in june of 2024 i've  graduated from an art school where i took computer game and multimedia application development classes and i currently work as a qa tester as my fulltime job.